Hedley Vicars: Life

 Vicars was born in Mauritius on 7 December 1826, where his father, Captain Richard John Vicars, (d.
 1839), a captain in the Royal Engineers, was then stationed.
 His mother Marianne Williams was a native of Newfoundland.
 He was the eldest of several siblings.

 After passing his examinations at Woolwich on 22 December 1843 he received a commission in the 97th Foot, and in the following year proceeded to Corfu.
 On 6 November 1846 he obtained his lieutenancy.
-In 1848 his regiment was removed to Jamaica, and in 1851 to Canada.
+In 1848 his regiment was removed to Jamaica, and in 1851 to Nova Scotia.

 In November of that year his mind took a serious turn, and henceforward his character was changed.
 He associated with Dr. Twining, the garrison chaplain at Halifax, became a Sunday-school teacher, visited the sick, and took every opportunity of reading the scriptures and praying with the men of his company.

 In 1852 he became adjutant of his regiment.
 In May 1853 the regiment returned to England, and in August he resigned the adjutancy.
 He also became a frequent attendant of meetings held at Exeter Hall and an active member of the Soldiers' Friendly Society, besides holding meetings with railway navvies on many occasions.

 Before his regiment left England for the Crimea, early in 1854, it was reported that "since Mr. Vicars became so good, he has steadied about four hundred men in the regiment."
 At the Piraeus many men of the 97th died of cholera, and Vicars while conducting the burial parties took every opportunity of addressing the spectators at the graves.